AgenticScience/AgenticScience.github.io/README.md

 This repository, part of the Intern Discovery project,

-showcases how AI is becoming a creative partner, accelerating and reshaping scientific discovery.
+showcases **how AI/Agent is becoming a creative scientist, accelerating and reshaping scientific discovery.**

-Explore this **detailed repository** to understand how autonomous agents are revolutionizing natural science!
+Explore this detailed repository to understand how autonomous agents are revolutionizing natural science!

 🔔 🔔 🔔 For more detailed information, please refer to [our paper](https://agenticscience.github.io/) ~